Artful Lighting Fixtures That Make a Bold Statement

 Galls fixtures by artist Tracy Glover

 The geometric patterns in these round lights from Contardi are reminiscent of bespoke tweeds and retro textiles.
 Called the Babu, the fixture is part of the company’s outdoor collection and uses an LED light source to highlight the decorative waterproof fabrics.
 A round steel frame is stylish as well as durable.
-These fixtures are not the typical outdoor accent lighting and lend a very sophisticated element to outdoor living spaces.

 Modern Medieval